 But the problem, of course, is the origins of the holiday and the fact that some people STILL are telling their children that we celebrate Thanksgiving to remember how the pilgrims and Native Americans came together on that day so long ago to feast and live happily ever after together.

 Sean Sherman says in a New York Times article:

 The first official mention of a “Thanksgiving” celebration occurs in 1637, after the colonists brutally massacre an entire Pequot village, then subsequently celebrate their barbaric victory.The Thanksgiving Tale We Tell Is a Harmful Lie.
 As a Native American, I’ve Found a Better Way to Celebrate the Holiday

 And you know, I read that article a while ago, but as soon as I copied that into this post I thought but wait, wasn’t the whole Thanksgiving story that they hunted and feasted TOGETHER, and the pilgrims survived because of Squanto (and others’) help?
 What massacre is he talking about?
 I mean, I know they had a dark history, which is a problem, but how closely did these two events happen?
 So I spent the past 40 minutes on the internet trying to search for an explanation.

-HISTORY.com gives us a nice three paragraphs, confirming that a massacre of “some 500 Indian women, men, and children” did happen just a few months before that first Thanksgiving story, followed by more such massacres.
+HISTORY.com gives us a whole three paragraphs, confirming that a massacre of “some 500 Indian women, men, and children” did happen just a few *months* before that first Thanksgiving story, followed by more such massacres.
 The Peqout Wars were a huge stain in American history I’d never even heard of, and it doesn’t seem to be especially well recorded.
-And they were going on right alongside this particular harvest and Thanksgiving, like Sherman said.
+And these wars were going on right alongside this particular harvest and Thanksgiving, like Sherman said.